Wheat Field, San Ignacio, Provincia de Ñuble, Chile. January 2015

 The Global Nitrogen Challenge: Science, Policy, and Environmental Change

-My book project, Nitrogen Revolutions: Agricultural Expertise, Technology, and Policy in Chile, examines the transnational process of agro-technological change that led to Chile’s first expansion of nitrogen fertilizer consumption in the second half of the 20th century and triggered a cascade of ecological effects at a local and regional scale.
+My book project, Nitrogen Revolutions: Agricultural Expertise, Technology, and Policy, examines the transnational process of agro-technological change that led to Chile’s first expansion of nitrogen fertilizer consumption in the second half of the 20th century and triggered a cascade of ecological effects at a local and regional scale.

 The increasing use of nitrogen fertilizer remains central to the worldwide process of agricultural modernization known as the Green Revolution and is one of the main drivers of present-day global environmental change.
 Today, although the so-called “nitrogen challenge” or “nitrogen problem” has received limited public attention compared to biodiversity loss and climate change, scientists consider nitrogen a leading socio-ecological concern for the 21st century.
 As a consequence, scholars and policy-makers around the world are currently working on expanding management practices, technologies, and policies to reduce the ecological impacts of nitrogen fertilizers while also meeting the demands of food production and protecting the environment.